VirtualMonitor/VirtualMonitor.github.io/_posts/2013-07-20-BuildInstructions.md

 1. Open a shell and enter source code directory, then run cscript configure.vbs --nmake. this will copy related source file to out/nmake/xpdm and generated source.inc

-2. Then open DDK Build environment shell, e.g. Windows XP X86 Free Build Environment.  then enter nmake
+2. Then open DDK Build environment shell, e.g. Windows XP X86 Free Build Environment.  go to out\nmake\xpdm directory, then enter nmake

 ### Build on Linux ###